facebook/rocksdb/SIGHTMACHINE-FORK.md

 * 7.9.fb
 * main

-This can be done by github's UI, or from console:
+This can be done by github's UI ( preferred) , or from console also:

 ```
 ## get everything, get rid of gone branches.